 While no one is 100 percent certain of the origins of this breed, some experts suspect that they are descended from breeds raised for fur and meat like Patagonian and Stone rabbits.
 Others say they descended from the Argentinian Pentagonian rabbits.
 However, Bob Whitman, author of Domestic Rabbits and Their Histories: Breeds of the World, surmises in his book that the Argentinian Pentagonian hare is actually a rodent and cross-breeding would be impossible.
 His theory is that the breed did descend from breeds from the old Flemish region like the Stone and Patagonian of that area.

 The breed came from England and Belgium in the 1890s to America.
 It wasn't until the early 1900s that the breeds started to be shown at livestock shows.
-In November of 1915, the National Federation of Flemish Giant Rabbit Breeders (NFFGRB) was formed.
+In November 1915, the National Federation of Flemish Giant Rabbit Breeders (NFFGRB) was formed.
 When the beginning of ARBA was formed in 1924, NFFGRB became a part of that association.
 In 1929, the club created breed standards.
 Today, the club continues to work toward improving and promoting the breed.

 Breeding Flemish Giants

 Does of this breed mature between eight and twelve months old or when she reaches approximately 14 pounds, and this is the perfect time for them to have their first litter.
 After a doe turns a year old, her pelvic bones begin to fuse.
-This makes it more difficult for her to deliver her kits, and a difficulty delivery can mean death for her and her unborn kits.
+This makes it more difficult for her to deliver her kits, and a difficult delivery can mean death for her and her unborn kits.

 The average length of pregnancy is 31 days, and most litters average five to a dozen kits, but some litters are slightly larger.
-Extremely large litters usually mean that some of the kits won't receive as much milk as other.
+Extremely large litters usually mean that some kits won't receive as much milk as other.
 Kits that fall behind in their growth before they are weaned typically never develop to their full potential.

 Decide If a Flemish Is the Right Rabbit for You